Is a Correction Looming Ahead for CoStar Group Inc. (CSGP)

 CSGP’s Market Performance

-CSGP stocks went up by 1.70% for the week, with a monthly jump of 3.10% and a quarterly performance of -6.84%, while its annual performance rate touched -13.33%.
-The volatility ratio for the week stands at 1.24% while the volatility levels for the past 30 days are set at 2.23% for CoStar Group Inc..
-The simple moving average for the period of the last 20 days is 2.19% for CSGP stocks with a simple moving average of -6.15% for the last 200 days.
+CSGP stocks went down by -6.39% for the week, with a monthly drop of -3.36% and a quarterly performance of -13.42%, while its annual performance rate touched -16.64%.
+The volatility ratio for the week stands at 2.71% while the volatility levels for the past 30 days are set at 1.97% for CoStar Group Inc..
+The simple moving average for the period of the last 20 days is -5.04% for CSGP stocks with a simple moving average of -12.44% for the last 200 days.

 Analysts’ Opinion of CSGP